Ever wonder how a newcomer can feel truly accepted in a new town?

 - Start with “Ask, Don’t Tell.”
 Before volunteering, ask a local resident or a neighbor what the community needs most.

-- put to work Your Uniqueness.
+- take advantage of Your Uniqueness.
 If you speak a language not common in the area, offer translation services.

 - Pair Up.
 Volunteer with a friend or family member.
 Shared experiences deepen bonds.